AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

 ## Add a Custom Attribute in Adobe Commerce {#add-custom-attribute}

 The products and product data displayed in AEM are stored in Adobe Commerce.
-Next add a new attribute for **Eco Friendly** as part of the product attribute set by using the Adobe Commerce UI.
+Next add an attribute for **Eco Friendly** as part of the product attribute set by using the Adobe Commerce UI.

 >[!TIP]
 >
 > Already have a custom **Yes/No** attribute as part of your product attribute set?
 Feel free to use it and skip this section.

-1. Login to your Adobe Commerce instance.
+1. Log on to your Adobe Commerce instance.
 1. Navigate to **Catalog** > **Products**.
-1. Update the search filter to find the **Configurable Product** used when added to the Teaser component in the previous exercise.
+1. Update the search filter so you can find the **Configurable Product** used when added to the Teaser component in the previous exercise.
 Open the product in edit mode.

    ![Search for Valeria Product](../assets/customize-cif-components/search-valeria-product.png)